schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter002/index.md

 description: Learn the HTML link element, its attributes, resource hints, and other uses.
 ---

 Chapter two is dedicated to the `link` element, its various attributes and use cases.
-You may know the element primarily for linking stylesheets to a document, but there is a **lot** more that can be done with this element.
+Broadly speaking the `link` element is used to "link" other document or resources.
+I used quotes around the word link because you may know the element primarily for linking stylesheets to a document, but there is a **lot** more that can be done with this element.
 We will start with the more well-known attributes and uses and then move on to the newer and lesser known attributes.

 ## The `href` attribute

 The `href` attribute is the core of this element.
-It is required and needs to contain a valid Uniform Resource Locator (URL).
+It is required, if no `imagesrcset` is present, and needs to contain a valid Uniform Resource Locator (URL).
 As mentioned before, the most commonly known use case is linking an external stylesheet, for example:

 ```html
 <link href="style/main.css" />